hack3rs.ca network-security

 1. Playbook Structure and Scope

-$ core idea: Create playbooks for recurring incident types (for example phishing compromise, malware beaconing, suspicious admin login, data exfiltration concern, DDoS impact).
-Each playbook should define scope, assumptions, roles, and entry criteria.
+$ core idea: Build playbooks for the incident types your environment actually sees: phishing account compromise, malware beaconing, suspicious admin login, potential data exfiltration, ransomware indicators, DDoS impact.
+Each playbook should define its scope, its assumptions, the roles involved, and the criteria that trigger it.

-$ defender angle: Separate strategic policy from operational steps.
-The policy defines authority and expectations; the playbook defines what responders do in sequence during an event.
+$ defender angle: Separate policy from procedure.
+The policy document defines authority, escalation thresholds, and communication expectations.
+The playbook defines what responders do, in order, during an active event.
+Mixing them produces documents that are too long and too vague to use under pressure.

 $ prove understanding: Break response work into pre-incident preparation, triage, containment, eradication, recovery, and improvement phases.